Shopify/ui-extensions/docs/ExtensionPoints/ProductSubscription/README.md

 See [Data](../../Utilities/Data.md) for more info about how to access subscription data provided by the host page.

+- `variantId` is null except in the context of the Variant admin page.
+It specifies which variant should be removed from the SellingPlanGroup association.
+- `variantIds` is used in the context of the Product admin page.
+Since plans can be associated to the Product either directly at the product-level or indirectly at the variant-level, we want all of those associations to be removed when a merchant clicks remove.
+So, any association between the SellingPlanGroup and productId should be removed and all associations between the SellingPlanGroup and the variants within `variantIds` should be removed

 #### ProductSubscription Add

 | Name      | Type     | Description                            |